-OPP = On-Site Power Production as defined by Section 5.1.1.4 of this Standard.
+OPP = On-Site Power Production as defined by Section 4.2.2.6 of this Standard.

-kWheq = (Btufossil * 0.40) / 3412 (Eq 4.1-3)
+kWheq = (Btufossil * 0.40) / 3412 (Eq.
+4.1-3)

-Energy Rating Reference Home and Rated Home Configuration
+Energy Rating Reference Home and Rated Home Configuration.

 General Requirements.
 Except as specified by this Section, the Energy Rating Reference Home and the Rated Home shall be configured and analyzed using identical methods and techniques.